-‘A disturbing reminder of vulnerability’: Technology outages brings global activity to a halt
+‘A disturbing reminder of vulnerability’: Technology outages bring global activity to a halt

 A global software outage on July 19 has caused massive disruption to daily businesses from airports to news stations to hospitals showing how much companies and people rely on functioning technology networks.